fedor1984/fedor1984/pages/english.md

 ### Purpose of the document

-After reading the document, the reader should have a clear understanding of the Unicode character encoding standard, and also know how Unicode characters are translated into machine code.
-Also, this document will describe the encoding principles in UTF-8 and UTF-16, briefly UTF-32, the main differences between the encodings, the pros and cons of each.
+After reading the document, the reader should have a clear understanding of the Unicode character encoding standard, and know how Unicode characters are translated into machine code.
+Also, this document will describe the encoding principles in UTF-8 and UTF-16, briefly UTF-32, main differences between the encodings, pros and cons of each.

 The document is designed for technical specialists with an understanding of binary and hexadecimal number systems.